Best iPad for Interior Design

 Pros

-• It also comes with a storage capacity of 64GB or 256GB, making it an ideal choice for those starting out in their interior design career, juggling multiple vocations, or working part-time while studying.
+• It also comes with a storage capacity of 128GB, 256GB or even 512GB, making it an ideal choice for those starting out in their interior design career, juggling multiple vocations, or working part-time while studying.

 Cons

-• This iPad is quite expensive for its size.
+• This iPad can be quite pricey for its size.

 Price